pik-piam/PyPSA-China-PIK/README.md

 The PyPSA can perform a number of different study types (investment decision, operational decisions, simulate AC power flows).
 Currently only capacity expansion problems are explicitly implemented in PyPSA-China.

 The PyPSA-CHINA-PIK is currently under development.
-Please contact us if you
+Please contact us if you intend to use it for publications.

 # Installation

 ## Set-up on the PIK cluster
-Gurobi license activation from the compute nodes requries internet access.
+Gurobi license activation from the compute nodes requires internet access.
 The workaround is an ssh tunnel to the login nodes, which can be set-up on the compute nodes with
 ```
 # interactive session on the compute nodes
 srun --qos=priority --pty bash